Howard Vincent: Politics and the Volunteers

 Vincent was knighted in 1896 and appointed Knight Commander of the Order of St Michael and St George (KCMG) in 1898 for his service as British delegate to a conference on anarchists in Rome.
+Also in 1898 he was appointed to the Royal Commission organising the United Kingdom's participation in the Paris Exhibition of 1900.
+In 1901 he chaired an inquiry into the Royal Irish Constabulary and the Dublin Metropolitan Police.

-He was selected to command the infantry of the City Imperial Volunteers in the Second Boer War, but was eventually refused permission to go due to a heart problem.
+Having been granted the honorary rank of colonel in 1894, he was selected to command the infantry of the City Imperial Volunteers in the Second Boer War, but was eventually refused permission to go due to a heart problem.
 He went in a private capacity anyway, however, and arrived in Cape Town in January 1900, at the height of the war.
-He was awarded the Volunteer Officers' Decoration, and appointed Aide-de-Camp to the King, and Colonel in the Volunteer Force in 1901.
-He was appointed a Deputy Lieutenant of the County of London in 1889 and was granted the honorary rank of colonel in 1894.
+He was awarded the Volunteer Officers' Decoration, and appointed aide-de-camp to the King, and colonel in the Volunteer Force in 1901.